 Vicki L. Sproat is dual Florida Bar Board Certified in Civil Trial Law (since 1991) and in Labor & Employment Law (since 2012).
 She concentrates her practice in employment law, where she provides counsel to and litigates cases for employers.
-Vicki also handles general commercial litigation matters.
-She is admitted to practice in all Florida state courts, the United States District Court for the Middle and Southern Districts of Florida, as well as the Eleventh Circuit Court of Appeals.
-Vicki is AV-rated by Martindale-Hubbell.
+Vicki conducts workplace investigations for many public and private employers.
+She also handles general business litigation matters.

 Vicki is a regular speaker at Henderson Franklin’s annual HR Law & Solutions educational seminar for human resource professionals, and is a frequent contributor to the firm’s Southwest Florida Employment Law Blog.